kitmcleod/kitmcleod/README.md

 ---

 <p>Hi, I'm Kit McLeod, a Game Developer and Programmer experienced in Unity, Unreal Engine, C#, and C++.
-I have 2 years of experience working as a Lead Developer in small teams and have been creating interactive projects as a life-long passion.</p>
+I have experience working as a Lead Developer in small teams and have been creating interactive projects as a life-long passion.</p>

 [![View Project Examples on Padlet](images/itch_dot_io_portfolio.jpg)](https://kit64.itch.io/)